kenwals/Wildlife-Rescue/README.md

 ### Project barriers and solutions

-MongoDB verse PyMongo
+MongoDB verses PyMongo

-When making the case number increment based on code i read in the MongoDB manual , i couldn't get it working in my Python coee.
+When making the case number increment based on code i read in the MongoDB manual , i couldn't get it working in my Python code.
 But then i read [this article](https://stackoverflow.com/questions/17054494/pymongo-inc-having-issues/17054663).
-Hereby learning that PyMongo is slightly different from MongoDB .
+Hereby learning that PyMongo is slightly different from MongoDB!.

 ### Version control

+For version control, I used the UI on VS Code for making git commits or the GitHub desktop app, Merging was done on the GitHub site.
+I used branches when I was working on new features or bundles of changes.

 ### Functionality Testing